PratyushJha2/Seaport_1/README.md

 They're not something people usually think about as people typically don't use a cargo ship to enjoy their upcoming vacation somewhere on the other side of the big local ocean.
 And yet, 76% of all trade and 90% of international trade utilizes some form of marine transportation, amounting to $1.5 Trillion dollars worth of goods moving in and out of US ports alone!
-Where I live (NJ) residents are largely familiar with the industrial wasteland north of Exit 13 on the New Jersey Turnpike (I-95), largely because of its smell and unsightly views, consisting largely of oil/gas refineries, power plants, and the East Coast's largest seaport (Port Newark).
+Where I live (NJ) residents are largely familiar with the industrial wasteland north of Exit 13 on the New Jersey Turnpike (I-95), largely because of its uniquely horrid smells and unsightly views, consisting largely of oil/gas refineries, power plants, and the East Coast's largest seaport (Port Newark).

 ![image](https://github.com/PratyushJha2/Seaport_1/assets/141875955/2121984f-0c82-49a2-a07d-f9854c6094cb)